uiceds/cee-492-term-project-fall-2022-team-online/manuscript.md

 To tune these parameters, GridSearchCV from scikit learn will be used to perform a Grid Search.
 Grid Search uses different combinations of different values of the hyperparameters and evaluates the performance of a combination of these values, to find out the best value of the hyperparameter (Wainer & Fonseca, 2021).

-Figure @fig:SVR_optimized below shows the optimized SVR model with the training and testing data; after tuned hyperparameters.
+Figure @fig:SVR_Optimized below shows the optimized SVR model with the training and testing data; after tuned hyperparameters.

 ![
 Optimized Model using SVR, with tuned hyperparameters C = 10, gamma = 1.1e-5.
 (1) Training Data (2) Testing Data